project-renard-survey/sticky-note-teaching/README.md

 related issues are being discussed, e.g., "We should charge for admission," and, "We should pay our instructors."

+## Assigning Roles

+When two or more instructors are playing different roles in teaching, or when one instructor is playing several roles, use different-colored sticky notes or sticky notes with role names on them to help learners keep track of who is who.
+For example, if an instructor is switching between two accounts to show how collaboration works in a version control lesson, they can alternate between red and green sticky notes to indicate which role they're playing at any time.

 ## Call Stack

 When teaching how variable scoping works, have learners simulate the